-The students themselves can contact the Counselling Service by calling (01) 8961407 or visiting us on the 3rd floor of 7-9 South Leinster Street.
+The students themselves can contact the Counselling Service by emailing email@example.com.
 Our services are free of charge to all registered Students of Trinity College.

-You can also make the call with the permission of the student and set up an appointment for them.
-It is important that you do this with the student as if the student is not engaged in the process, he/she is less likely to show up to the appointment.
+You can also email the SCS with the permission of the student and set up an appointment for them.
+It is important that you do this with the student as if the student is not engaged in the process, they are less likely to show up to the appointment.

 If you make a referral to Student Counselling, the counsellor will send you an email or letter in writing letting you know whether the student has attended or not.
 As the Service is confidential, we will not be able to reveal information to you about the student’s appointments without a release of information agreed verbally or in writing by the student.
 We do however encourage you to follow up with the student to find out how they are doing.

-In case of emergencies, there is an allocated ‘Duty’ appointment Monday to Friday at 3pm where students can be seen by the duty counsellor on the same day.
-To avail of this appointment you can phone us on 01 896 1407 and request the appointment for the student.
+In case of emergencies, there is an allocated ‘Duty’ appointment Monday to Friday where students can be seen by the duty counsellor on the same day.
+To avail of this appointment you can email us at firstname.lastname@example.org and request the appointment for the student.
 Students can also make the appointment themselves.
 To see a list of after hours support contacts, please click here.

 Can I talk to a counsellor if I am concerned about a student?